vega-studio/deltav/docs/the-shader.md

 ## Writing a Shader

-So now that you have a pipeline for writng and bundling your shader.
+So now that you have a pipeline for writing and bundling your shader.
 We can now add the shader to the project super easy (See [The Layer](./working-with-layers) to get more details on this):

 ```javascript